Diary Major John Kevin Lloyd - 1942-1945 - Part 10

 May God Bless her and help her

-in her arduous work of raising
+in her arduous work of raring

 our 3 loved ones and looking after